Sonjeet/personal-blog/content/blog/jamstack-next-project/tmp/index.md

+---
-# JAMStack for your next project?
+title: JAMStack for your next project?

-Complete: Yes
-Pending: Yes
+date: "2020-03-08"
+description: "An insight into developing with the JAMStack"
+---

 ## JAMWhat?